Last Updated on 27 January 2026 by Cycloscope

 Wild Camping in Malawi

 Malawi is a pretty densely populated country.
-It is quite hard to get an isolated and quiet spot for wild camping in the south, while it is easy and worthwhile in the mountains near Nyika.
+It is quite hard to find an isolated, quiet spot for wild camping in the south, whereas it is easy and worthwhile in the mountains near Nyika.

-Beaches, if they are accessible, always have a village nearby or at least some fisherman activity.
-It’s advisable to ask someone before camping on a beach.
+Beaches, if they are accessible, always have a village nearby or at least some fishing activity.
+It’s advisable to ask permission from someone before camping on a beach.

 Staying with Locals in Malawi

-This works especially well for those cycling in Malawi (for every one cycle touring in Africa actually).
-If you really are on a budget you can always ask around a small village or a single homestead or compound to camp there.
+This works especially well for those cycling in Malawi (for every one cycle touring in Africa, actually).
+If you really are on a budget, you can always ask around a small village, a single homestead, or a compound to camp there.

-Like everywhere in Africa you’ll be treated as a guest, with good chances of getting a bucket of water to wash yourself and the great opportunity to talk and interact with the Malawians.
+Like everywhere in Africa, you’ll be treated as a guest, with a good chance of getting a bucket of water to wash yourself and the opportunity to talk and interact with the Malawians.

 It’s basic etiquette to leave some money (better to give it to the women) and share some food if you have any.

-London is a good starting point to get to Malawi via Johannesburg, in South Africa.
-Daily flights are operated by South African Airways and British Airways, leaving London in the evening, and arriving in Jo’burg the following morning.
+London is a good starting point for getting to Malawi via Johannesburg, South Africa.
+Daily flights are operated by South African Airways and British Airways, leaving London in the evening and arriving in Johannesburg the following morning.

-Connections from Johannesburg to Malawi are operated by South African Airways daily to Lilongwe and three times a week to Blantyre.
+Connections from Johannesburg to Lilongwe are operated by South African Airways, with daily service to Lilongwe and three times a week to Blantyre.

-Other parts of Europe are well connected with Kenya Airways flying via Nairobi and Ethiopian Airways via Addis Ababa (great deals from Rome).
+Other parts of Europe are well connected to Kenya Airways, flying via Nairobi, and Ethiopian Airways via Addis Ababa (great deals from Rome).

 If you are coming from North America, you could fly directly to South Africa or pass through Europe (most likely London).

-We recommend using Kiwi.com as a tool for such fly searches, as it is the most powerful available and with the widest range of options.
+We recommend using Kiwi.com for such flight searches, as it is the most powerful option and offers the widest range of options.
 You can search flights straight from the link down here.

 Climate and best times to visit Malawi